linode/docs/docs/websites/cms/high-availability-wordpress.md

     sudo apt-get upgrade -y
     sudo apt-get install apache2 php5 php5-mysql mysql-server mysql-client

-##Edit MySQL's Configuration to set up Master-Master Replication
+##Edit MySQL's Configuration to Set Up Master-Master Replication

 1. Edit the `/etc/mysql/my.cnf` file on each of the Linodes.
 Add or modify the following values: